alicerunsonfedora/sniglet/README.md

 Alternatively, you can strip out the CloudKit integration and change `DBController` so that it points to a Core Data persistent container instead of an iCloud container.

-> :warning: As of recently, there appears to be some issues pertaining to CloudKit sync.
-Some users may not see their
-> saved sniglets sync correctly because of this.
->
-> Refer to https://reverttosaved.com/2022/01/24/icloud-sync-is-randomly-breaking/ for more information.

 ## Found a bug?

 Please report an issue on YouTrack at https://youtrack.marquiskurt.net/youtrack/newIssue?project=ABY.